 Are There Sharks in Phuket?
 Are they dangerous?

-Phuket is blessed with some of the most docile and placid sharks possible.
-From the teddy bear-like Leopard Shark to the gigantic and graceful Whale Shark there is no better place in the world to fall in love with sharks.
-It is normal to have a fear of sharks, but this shouldn’t stop you from learning to dive and getting your PADI Open Water Certification, or doing a simple PADI Discover Scuba Diving introduction dive whilst in Phuket.
+Yes, there are sharks in Phuket, but this shouldn’t deter you from scuba diving in Phuket or enjoying the many tropical beaches around the island.
+Phuket is home to some of the most docile and gentle sharks you can encounter.
+From the teddy bear-like Leopard Shark to the gigantic and graceful Whale Shark, there is no better place in the world to fall in love with these incredible creatures.
+While it is normal to have a fear of sharks, this shouldn’t stop you from learning to dive and getting your PADI Open Water Certification or trying a PADI Discover Scuba Diving introductory dive while in Phuket.

-We love our sharks and you should too.
+We love our sharks, and you should too!

 Commonly Found Sharks, Phuket